-It’s been almost 4 years since the release of Garmin Forerunner 235 in 2016.
+It’s been almost 5 years since the release of Garmin Forerunner 235 in 2016.
 But the more the days went by, the more the demand for this particular GPS running watch increased.
 It’s not that the Garmin Forerunner 235 is the best of its family.
 But the cramming basic features for running and the affordable price tag are throttling its demand uphill.
-That also pressed me for a Garmin Forerunner 235 Review in the context of 2020.
+That also pressed me to buy a Garmin Forerunner 235 and review it in the context of 2021.

-The intelligent presentation of tons of data under certain menus opens a great opportunity to learn and improve.
+When I pop the screen up, e intelligent presentation of tons of data under certain menus opens a great opportunity to learn and improve.
 That’s why it won’t be too dramatic to interpret Forerunner 235 as your trainer device.
-You can take a look at your segmented data and gain your insights.
+You can take a look at your segmented data of your sessions and gain insights.
 You’ll find your best pace to lung power with this affordable Garmin Forerunner GPS running watch.
 The watch will compare the data and instruct you with the proper training session.
+It’s not only monitoring device but also a great coach to boost your stamina up.

 It’s a reliable buddy for the serious runners.
 At the same time, you can wear it the whole day.
+Though I’m not a fitness freak or a devoted athlete, the watch seems to be a great tool for my sessions.
 It’s not only packed with activity trackers but it also adorns some really smart features to ease your boatload of daily work.
 Squeezing every feature out of the Garmin Forerunner 235 may seem overwhelming.
 But at such an affordable price, buying it will ensure a bang for your buck.

-Without any further ado, let me take you from the boring chitchat into the exciting Garmin Forerunner 235 Review.
+Without any further ado, let me take you from the boring chitchat to the exciting Garmin Forerunner 235 Review.

 ➕ A 24/7 heart rate monitor deliver data every 4 hours